-In mid-May a driver crossing a bridge in the Town of Lafayette in Chippewa County, Wisconsin, noticed something was wrong with the bridge.
+In mid-May of 2018 a driver crossing a bridge in the Town of Lafayette in Chippewa County, Wisconsin, noticed something was wrong with the bridge.
 Town officials quickly saw the problem – the bridge had a major crack in the deck, and a pier pile holding up the bridge had buckled, causing the bridge to sag.

 What happened?
 The old bridge had an 18-ton weight restriction for years.
 It appears that a vehicle carrying a heavier load crossed the bridge, causing the partial collapse.